scalesql/popmaint/README.md

 ----------------------------------------
 * Command-line application that supports scheduling through SQL Server Agent or other job scheduling application.
 I run it from our central ActiveBatch server.
 * Configuration via GIT-friendly files
-* Log to the console or JSON
+* Log to the console and JSON log files
 * Cancel maintenance tasks if they block other requests
 * Spread load across servers, time, and time zones
 * Track state to resume where it left off and limit load